To cancel out, nullify, or treat as non-existent. For the now-to-new practitioner, it means to thwart or limit a value generation possibility.

 From its inception in 1985 until 1989, Open Space was simply the format employed for the annual gatherings of the global organization transformation (OT) community.
 Open Space then broke free from the OT mothership and was used as an organisational intervention for the first time, with the chemicals company DuPont.
 That same year, the format became known as Open Space Technology.

-The format of an Open Space meeting. + Harrison Owen reveals how Open Space became Open Space Technology
+The format of an Open Space meeting. + Harrison Owen explains how Open Space became Open Space Technology

 Source: Private correspondence between Harrison Owen and Jack Martin Leith, 7 March 2008